GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#System of Interest Stakeholder'>System of Interest Stakeholder</A><BR><BR><BR>System of Interest Stakeholder An individual, team, or organization (or classes thereof) with interests in, or concerns relative to, a system.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System of Interest Stakeholder'>System of Interest Stakeholder</A><BR><BR><BR>System of Interest Stakeholder: An individual, team, or organization (or classes thereof) with interests in, or concerns relative to, a system.
 It may be involved in any life cycle phase of the System.
 The Stakeholder represents a class or kind of Stakeholders.
 Stakeholders have a certain involvement: Stakeholder Involvement captures the influence of a project specific Stakeholder on the System.
 Stakeholder Involvement is characterized by<BR>* Contact Person<BR>* Kind of involvement<BR>* Life Cycle Phases involved<BR>* Relevance decision if and up to which degree Stakeholder is considered<BR>* Rationale for decision when Stakeholder is not considered<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [System of Interest Stakeholder](developing-saf/concept/concepts.md#System-of-Interest-Stakeholder)<BR><BR>An individual, team, or organization (or classes thereof) with interests in, or concerns relative to, a system.
 It may be involved in any life cycle phase of the System.
 The Stakeholder represents a class or kind of Stakeholders.
 Stakeholders have a certain involvement: Stakeholder Involvement captures the influence of a project specific Stakeholder on the System.
 Stakeholder Involvement is characterized by<BR>* Contact Person<BR>* Kind of involvement<BR>* Life Cycle Phases involved<BR>* Relevance decision if and up to which degree Stakeholder is considered<BR>* Rationale for decision when Stakeholder is not considered<BR>